 Search and Filter¶

 Search helps you find visually or semantically similar samples from a text or image.
-Filters narrow down the samples currently shown in the view by tags, labels, dimensions, and other numeric metadata.
-Use the GUI for similarity search and quick filtering.
-Use DatasetQuery in Python when you need reusable filtering, sorting, and slicing in code.
+Filters narrow down the samples currently shown in the view by tags, annotations, dimensions, and other numeric metadata.

 Search in GUI¶